openzfs/openzfs-docs/docs/Getting Started/Arch Linux/Arch Linux Root on ZFS.rst

      encrypt boot pool and enable Secure Boot, as described in the optional configuration section.
 This will prevent attacks to initrd.
-     However, GRUB as of 2.04 requires interactively entering password, you must phsically type in the passwords at boot time, or else the computer will not boot.
+     However, GRUB as of 2.04 requires password to be interactively typed in at boot time, or else the computer will not boot.

      Create dataset::